8 Fitting Models

 • This can happen when we fit the model too tightly or closely to one set of data (the training data) so given a new training data set it does poorly on the new data.

-• Let’s say we built a model that accurately predicted weight for one group of people, and then trained it in the same way on a second group with similar but different heights.
-If the predictions for people with similar heights but in the different groups are vastly different, that means the model has high variance in its predictions.
+• Let’s say we built a model that accurately predicted weight for one group of people, and then tried it on a second group with similar but different heights.

 • High variance means our model is too sensitive to the noise in the data.